History of Lithuania: Declaration of independence

 Nevertheless, a Belarusian unit named 1st Belarusian Regiment (1-asis baltgudžių pėstininkų pulkas), commanded by Alaksandar Ružancoŭ, was formed mainly from Grodno's inhabitants in 1919 within the Lithuanian Armed Forces, which later also participated in supporting the Independence of Lithuania during the Lithuanian Wars of Independence, therefore many members of this unit were awarded with the highest state award of Lithuania – Order of the Cross of Vytis.
 Moreover, a Lithuanian Ministry for Belarusian Affairs (Gudų reikalų ministerija) was established within the Government of Lithuania, which functioned in 1918–1924, and was led by the ethnic Belarusian ministers such as Jazep Varonka, Dominik Semashko.
 The ethnic Belarusians were also included into the Council of Lithuania, and the Belarusian political leaders initially requested for a political autonomy of the Belarusian lands with the Belarusian language as the official language in them within the restored Lithuania before losing all control over the Belarusian territories to the Poles and Soviets.

 In spite of its success in knocking Russia out of World War I by the terms of the Treaty of Brest-Litovsk early in 1918, Germany lost the war and signed the Armistice of Compiègne on 11 November 1918.
 Lithuanians quickly formed their first government, adopted a provisional constitution, and started organizing basic administrative structures.
 The prime minister of the new government was Augustinas Voldemaras.
 As the German army was withdrawing from the Eastern Front of World War I, it was followed by Soviet forces whose intention was to spread the global proletarian revolution.
 They created a number of puppet states, including the Lithuanian Soviet Socialist Republic on 16 December 1918.
 By the end of December, the Red Army reached Lithuanian borders and started the Lithuanian–Soviet War.

 On 1 January 1919, the German occupying army withdrew from Vilnius and turned the city over to local Polish self-defense forces.
 The Lithuanian government evacuated Vilnius and moved west to Kaunas, which became the temporary capital of Lithuania.
 Vilnius was captured by the Soviet Red Army on 5 January 1919.
-As the Lithuanian army was in its infant stages, the Soviet forces moved largely unopposed and by mid-January 1919 controlled about ⅔ of the Lithuanian territory.
+As the Lithuanian army was in its infant stages, the Soviet forces moved largely unopposed and by mid-January 1919 controlled about two-thirds of Lithuanian territory.
 Vilnius was now the capital of the Lithuanian Soviet Republic, and soon of the combined Lithuanian–Byelorussian Soviet Socialist Republic.